drewrutt/Django-Register-and-Display/README.txt

-User Registration and Displaying that information in Django.
+User Registration and Displaying that information in Python with sqlite3 and Flask for Python.